citp/privacy-policy-historical/e/el/eli/eliquid.com.md

 **QUESTIONS AND CONTACT INFORMATION**

-If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at Info@TheVaporLoft.com or by mail at:
+If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at help@eliquid.com or by mail at:

 **eLiquid.com**

-23810 Via Del Rio, Suite C
+16832 Red Hill Ave

-Yorba Linda, CA 92887
+Irvine, CA 92606